email English 汉语

 However, another question arises: if we interpret the "is" in Expression 1-1 as manifestation, what does "Expression 1-1 is Expression 1-1" mean?
 Does it conform to Expression 1-1?
 "Expression 1-1 is Expression 1-1" expresses a kind of manifestation in linguistic expression, meaning that Expression 1-1 expresses the authentic manifestation of A in a linguistic way, and it is itself a kind of manifestation, a manifestation of linguistic expression.
 Thus, we can express it this way: Expression 1-1 is true (true is also Expression 1-1), or truth is truth.
 In language, "truth" becomes the highest manifestation, and "truth" as manifestation can only be true; Expression 1-1 can only be expressed as true and nothing else.
 "Truth" cannot be both true and false.
 The above explanation applies to "false" as well.
 In this way, the "is" as non-linguistic manifestation and the "is" as linguistic manifestation in Expression 1-1 are unified.
 Therefore, the manifested "is" in Expression 1-1 becomes self-consistent.
 This means that the "is" in Expression 1-1 and the "is" in "Expression 1-1 is true" both mean manifestation, because "Expression 1-1 is true" and "Expression 1-1 is Expression 1-1" mean the same thing.

 Only the direct manifestation expression of Expression 1-1 is eternally true.
 Only the expression of Expression 1-2 is eternally false.
 In this case, the "is" in Expression 1-1 expresses manifestation, it is a manifested being; while the "is" in Expression 2-1 expresses an "attribute" relationship, it is an isolated relationship, an isolated existence.
-According to the theory of no form action, they cannot be substituted for each other, but can only be transformed into each other.
+According to the no form action theory, they cannot be substituted for each other, but can only be transformed into each other.
 That is to say, when the second A in Expression 1-1 is replaced with B, the "is (manifested is)" in Expression 1-1 should be interpreted as transforming from manifestation to belonging (isolated is); when B in Expression 2-1 is replaced with A, the "is" in Expression 2-1 should be interpreted as transforming from "belonging" to "manifestation".
 The current question is how to apply this "is" interpreted as manifestation in the law of identity to Expressions 2-1 and 2-2.
 Socrates is a man, if this attribute relationship is a fact, then Socrates exists, and for the existence of such a fact, we can define another kind of truth, called "isolated truth".
 Since existence and manifestation are interconnected at a high level of no form, as long as "Socrates exists" is a fact, then this isolated truth is identical to the manifested truth.

-We can rewrite Expression 2-1 as follows: Expression 2-1 can be written as "A is A in set B that contains A (Expression 2-1-1)" ("A is B" can be interpreted as: A manifests according to B, meaning B is the basis for A).
+We can rewrite Expression 2-1 as follows: Expression 2-1 can be written as "A is A in set B that contains A (Expression 2-1-1)" ("A is B" can be interpreted as: A manifests according to B, meaning B is the ground for A).
 For example, "Socrates is a man" can be written as: Socrates is Socrates in the set of humans that includes Socrates.
 In this way, the "is" still carries the meaning of manifestation, essentially extending "A is A".
 The added "set B containing A" and "the set of humans containing Socrates" are actually the content of factual empirical judgments (this is an isolated truth), which is incorporated into the law of identity.
 According to the previous discussion on two types of "truth", this actually combines the two types of "truth".
 This maintains the law of identity while expressing content.
 It accommodates both the identity of "A is A" and enriches its connotation, meaning that the individual embodies the whole by manifesting its own properties.
 Thus, "is" retains the implication of "manifestation", but expands it into a nested manifestation.
 It integrates individual properties inseparably into the whole, and in turn understands the individual through the whole, forming a unified ontological structure.
 This illustrates the real meaning of "is".

 In Expression 2-1-1, if A is indeed an element of set B, then according to the truth of Expression 1-1, Expression 2-1-1 as an extension of Expression 1-1 is true; according to the falsehood of Expression 1-2, "A is not A in set B that contains A (Expression 2-2-1)" is false.
 If A is not an element of set B, then in fact, Expression 2-1-1 would become an extension of Expression 1-2, and Expression 2-2-1 would become an extension of Expression 1-1.
 The same analysis can be applied.
 Note that the purpose of doing this is for theoretical research in formal logic, not to replace usual expressions.
 This approach essentially binds the "isolated is" to the "manifested is", thereby unifying these two types of "is".
 Thus, the law of identity can be expressed as: Expression 1-1; the law of contradiction can be expressed as: Expression 2-1-1 cannot be both true and false at the same time, Expression 2-2-1 cannot be both true and false at the same time; the law of excluded middle can be expressed as: Expression 2-1-1 is either true or false, Expression 2-2-1 is either true or false.
 In this way, all three basic laws can be explained within the framework of "manifestation".

 This lays the foundation for us to explain the law of contradiction using the law of identity.
 Expressions 1-1 and 1-2 are clearly contradictory for A. This contradiction arises because in Expression 1-2, a "not" is used to negate Expression 1-1, thus transforming it into Expression 1-2.
 To change a thing into something maximally different from it, one must negate it, turning it into something that negates it.
 Therefore, "negating" a thing is the greatest change it can undergo.
 This "negation" is the expression of motive force in language.
 It is the motive force in language.
 Since we have interpreted "is" as manifestation, any change to any concept in the linguistic world is a negation of this concept, so in the linguistic world, there is only "negation" as a motive force.
 Therefore, contradiction is produced by motive force.
 It is motive force that produces two mutually negating things.
 The negation of Expression 1-1 is, under the action of motive force, a transformation of such a linguistic manifestation into opposing contradictory parties (these two mutually negating isolated things are the most distinguishable).
 This is a united transformation of no form action.
 Thus, the "is" of motive force is "is not" (therefore, there is also a truth of motive force).
-In this way, according to the theory of no form action, we have found the "is of manifestation", the "is of isolation", and the "is of motive force".
+In this way, according to the no form action theory, we have found the "is of manifestation", the "is of isolation", and the "is of motive force".

 Regarding "Socrates is", it does not point to any specific object in its expression, or rather, it can point to any object it is capable of pointing to.
 For example, "Socrates is human", through a process of limit, we can arrive at "Socrates is a being of isolation".
 Even if we don't know exactly what a certain thing is, we can reach such a conclusion.
 For instance, dark matter - we only know that dark matter is (exists), but we don't know exactly what it is, and we don't need to know what it specifically is.
 In any case, it must be something (because we already know it has gravity, at this stage we can at least say it's a thing with gravity).
 Through the process of limit, we can also say that dark matter is a being of isolation.